AshaNarayana/Evolutionary_ANN/README.md

   ```bash
   pip install -r requirements.txt
   ```
-you can check if dependencies were installed by running next command,it should print list with installed dependencies
+You can check if dependencies were installed by running next command,it should print list with installed dependencies
   ```bash
   pip list